carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .output}

-In the help we can see that in addition to our input files we also need a database with which to compare them.
+In the help, we can see that in addition to our input files, we also need a database to compare them.
 There are [several databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml)
 compatible to be used with kraken2 in the taxonomical assignment process.

-> ## Very important to know your database!
+> ## Critical to know your database!
 > The database you use will determine the result you get for your data.
-> Imagine you are searching for a lineage that was recently discovered and it is not part of the available databases.
+> Imagine you are searching for a recently discovered lineage that is not part of the available databases.
 Would you find it?
 {: .callout}

 Minikraken is a popular database that attempts to conserve its sensitivity
-despite its small size (Needs 8GB of RAM for the assignment).
-Unfortunately although it is much smaller that most databases, it is not small enough to be run by the machines we are using, so we won't be able to run `kraken2`.
+despite its small size (It needs 8GB of RAM for the assignment).
+Unfortunately, although it is much smaller than most databases, it is not small enough to be run by the machines we are using, so we will not be able to run `kraken2`.
 We can check our available RAM with `free -h`to be sure of this.
 ~~~
 $ free -h
 ~~~